-One of the aforementioned activities will be a pitch session on Wednesday the 16th June, from 12:45 to 14:15 CEST, the last day of the Symposium.
-Young Engineers attending to the Symposium are invited to present concepts, ideas and challenges related to their work, in just 3 minutes, to a very distinguished panel:
+The other activity is a pitch session on Wednesday the 16th June, from 12:45 to 14:15 CEST, the last day of the Symposium.
+Young Engineers attending to the Symposium will present concepts, ideas and challenges related to their work, in just 3 minutes, to a very distinguished panel:

 Entries for the 2021 Achievement Award for Young Engineers (AAYE) are now closed